Dual-Scale Antenna Deployment for Pinching Antenna Systems

 \section{Proof for Lemma \ref{lemma1}}

-The derivation process is based on the work \cite{FP,WMMSE}, which aims to transform the objective function equivalently by introducing some auxiliary variables.
-We first use the Dinkelbach's transform \cite{DT} to reformulate the objective function~\eqref{P1_EE} into
+The derivation is based on the works in \cite{FP,WMMSE}, which equivalently transform the objective function by introducing auxiliary variables.
+We first use the Dinkelbach transform \cite{DT} to reformulate the objective function~\eqref{P1_EE} into

 with a new auxiliary variable $q$ and iteratively updated by $q = B \cdot\sum_{k=1}^K R_k/ P_{\text{all}}$.
 Then, we construct a new optimization problem and prove its equivalence to the problem~\eqref{SE2} as